An Introduction to Neural Data Compression: Perceptual losses

 A common approach to the design of more sophisticated distortions is to rely on deep neural networks which perform well in some other vision task.
 Typically, these distortions take the form

-where $\Phi$ is some representation derived from the hidden activations of a neural network and $d$ is typically the MSE.
-Gatys et al. \cite{gatys2016style} compellingly demonstrated the ability of such metrics to capture semantic content at different levels of abstraction in their seminal paper on neural style transfer.
-Bruna et al. \cite{bruna2016superres} used distortions derived from VGG \cite{simonyan2015vgg} and scattering networks \cite{bruna2013scatter} and applied them to the task of super-resolution, which can be viewed as a simpler form of neural compression with a fixed encoder.
+where $\Phi$ is some representation derived from the hidden activations of a neural network and $\rho$ is typically the MSE. \citeauthor{gatys2016style} \cite{gatys2016style} compellingly demonstrated the ability of such metrics to capture semantic content at different levels of abstraction in their seminal paper on neural style transfer. \citeauthor{bruna2016superres} \cite{bruna2016superres} used distortions derived from VGG \cite{simonyan2015vgg} and scattering networks \cite{bruna2013scatter} and applied them to the task of super-resolution, which can be viewed as a simpler form of neural compression with a fixed encoder.
 They found that these distortions lead to sharper reconstructions than MSE but can also cause artifacts.

-Zhang et al. \cite{zhang2018lpips} further investigated the efficacy of distortions based on VGG and found that they can significantly outperform SSIM on a range of artifacts including those generated by neural networks.
+\citeauthor{zhang2018lpips} \cite{zhang2018lpips} further investigated the efficacy of distortions based on VGG and found that they can significantly outperform SSIM on a range of artifacts including those generated by neural networks.
 They further proposed the \textit{learned perceptual image patch similarity} (LPIPS).
 LPIPS uses pretrained classifiers such as AlexNet \cite{krizhevsky2012alexnet} or VGG \cite{simonyan2015vgg} but its parameters are finetuned in a supervised manner to match human responses.
-As an alternative, Bardwaj et al. \cite{bhardwaj2020pim} recently showed that representations learned in a completely unsupervised manner can be as effective as LPIPS and proposed the \textit{perceptual information metric} (PIM).
+As an alternative, \citeauthor{bhardwaj2020pim} \cite{bhardwaj2020pim} recently showed that representations learned in a completely unsupervised manner can be as effective as LPIPS and proposed the \textit{perceptual information metric} (PIM).
 Here, $\Phi$ was learned using a contrastive loss.

+As of this writing, no metric has reached the level of humans predicting the responses of other humans and how to close the gap is an open research question.
+Amir \& Weiss \cite{amir2021mmd} found that randomly initialized networks and a simple kernel-based metric can perform as well as VGG-based distortions in predicting human responses, raising interesting questions about the necessity and usefulness of neural representations in perceptual distortions.

-\subsubsection{No-reference metrics}
+\subsection{No-reference metrics}

 While no-reference metrics are rarely used as training targets in the current neural compression literature, they are sometimes used for evaluation \cite{mentzer2020hific}.
 The \textit{natural image quality evaluator} (NIQE) \cite{mittal2013niqe}, for example, extracts nonlinear features from image patches sampled from a test image.
 It then fits a Gaussian distribution to these features and compares it to a Gaussian distribution fitted to features extracted from natural images.
 Many extensions of NIQE have been proposed and used in the IQA literature \cite{zhang2015ilniqe}.